Homemade Christmas Gin

-I added the botanicals a little haphazardly – a couple of cinnamon sticks, a few cloves, a tea spoon of allspice etc and I think slightly less of the cloves / allspice word best!
+I added the botanicals a little haphazardly.
+A couple of cinnamon sticks, a few cloves, a tea spoon of allspice etc and I think slightly less of the cloves / allspice would work best!